I-85 tractor-trailer fire, explosion in Orange County happened after truck hit mattress laying in road

 A camera from the North Carolina Department of Transportation showed the vehicle erupting into flames.

 The explosion and resin spill led to evacuations of businesses within 1,000 feet.
-The closures were a precaution due to the high-density vapors.
+The closures were a precaution because of the high-density vapors.

+Two firefighters from the Efland Fire Department were injured when they took off gear that had resin on it, Hillsborough officials said in a news release.

-"Secure your loads," the deputy fire chief said.
+"Secure your loads," deputy Fire Chief Mac Cabe said.
 "If you lose something on the interstate, it's dangerous."